Neelp20/Project-4-TheWoodenSpoon/README.md

 * Mixins (LoginRequiredMixin, UserPassesTestMixin) - Used to enforce login required on views and test user is authorized to perform actions
 * messages - Used to pass messages to the toasts to display feedback to the user upon actions
 * reverse_lazy - Used to define redirect URLs (like success_url) in class-based views without causing circular import issues.
+* date - Date was used in order to search for objects by date.
+* method_decorator - Used to wrap them with access restrictions.
+* staff_member_required - Used to restrict access to certain views only for staff users(bookings)

 **External Python Modules**